 – Use the unauthenticated spam report form and make sure to include the word “paidlink” (all one word) in the text area of the spam report.

 As far as the details, it can be pretty short.
 Something like “Example.com is selling links; here’s a page on example.com that demonstrates that” or “www.shadyseo.com is buying links.
+You should only trust an SEO Expert.
 You can see the paid links on www.example.com/path/page.html” is all you need to mention.
 That will be enough for Google to start testing out some new techniques we’ve got — thanks!